Germany puts forward demands in EADS-BAE talks

 The demand sets the stage for potentially thorny negotiations between Germany and France, which wants to keep its stake in the company.

-France directly owns 15 percent of EADS and wants to retain its right to influence group strategy, currently conducted in EADS through a complex pact that includes a 7.5 percent stake held by French conglomerate Lagardere.
+France directly owns 15 percent of EADS and wants to retain its right to influence group strategy, currently conducted in EADS through a complex pact that includes a 7.5 percent stake held by French conglomerate Lagardere (LAGA.PA).

 France has also asked that the enlarged group's corporate headquarters be based in Toulouse, its aerospace capital where Airbus is also based, and wants guarantees over the future of its defence industry, a person familiar with the proposals said.